People

 Futures in Draft is a platform for stories that inspire people and movements to imagine and build futures that transform our reality.

-This space will include a variety of diverse content, from personal essays to reading lists, that explore how we can create more space for equity, sustainability, and liberation for all.
+This space includes a variety of content, from personal essays to reading lists, that explore how we can create more space for equity, sustainability, and liberation for all.

 For any terms that might be new, please head to our glossary to discover more.